O-Coumaric acid

 o-Coumaric acid is a hydroxycinnamic acid, an organic compound that is a hydroxy derivative of cinnamic acid.
 There are three isomers of coumaric acids — o-coumaric acid, m-coumaric acid, and p-coumaric acid — that differ by the position of the hydroxy substitution of the phenyl group.

 Natural occurrence

 o-Coumaric acid can be found in vinegar.

+Biosynthesis

+In some plants such as Melilotus species, o-coumaric acid is produced directly from cinnamic acid by the enzyme trans-cinnamate 2-monooxygenase.

+Metabolism

-2-Coumarate reductase is an enzyme that produces 2-coumarate from 3-(2-hydroxyphenyl)propanoate and NAD^{+}.
+2-Coumarate reductase is an enzyme that converts o-coumaric acid to melilotic acid using reduced nicotinamide adenine dinucleotide (NADH).
 This enzyme participates in phenylalanine metabolism.

+2-coumarate O-beta-glucosyltransferase forms a glucoside by transferring glucose from UDP-glucose:

+This occurs in Melilotus alba and gives uridine diphosphate (UDP) as byproduct.